 - Continue for at least five more breaths.
 As you practice longer, you may increase the number of breaths.

 “At first, you may find it very difficult to hold your breath for seven and exhale for eight,” Guarnotta says.
-“If this is the case, you can decrease the time you inhale, hold and exhale, but just be sure to keep a similar ratio (for example, you might inhale for two, hold for three and exhale for four).”
+“If this is the case, you can decrease the time you inhale, hold and exhale, but just be sure to keep a similar ratio to activate the parasympathetic nervous system (for example, you might inhale for two, hold for three and exhale for four).”
 Over time, you can work your way up to 4-7-8 breathing.

 4. Square or Box Breathing